artsy/README/playbooks/kubernetes.md

 See all available contexts (set in the `~/.kube/config` file) with `kubectl config get-contexts`

-Ignore the contexts with fully-qualified domain names `kubernetes-*.artsy.systems` - you'll want to use the contexts `staging`, `production`, `ops-staging` and `ops-production` which are aliased to the correct FQDN for the currently running clusters (which change as we make cluster upgrades).
+Ignore the contexts with fully-qualified domain names `kubernetes-*.artsy.systems` such as `kubernetes-production-cepheus.artsy.systems` / `kubernetes-production-orion.artsy.systems` - you'll want to use the contexts `staging`, `production`, `ops-staging` and `ops-production` which are aliased to the correct FQDN for the currently running clusters (which change as we make cluster upgrades).

 Use `kubectl config use-context {context}` to select a context.
 All further `kubectl` commands will use this context, and issue commands against the API endpoint for that cluster.
 You can also explicitly pass a context to an individual `kubectl` command with the `--context` flag (this is how Hokusai shells out to Kubectl so as not to conflict with any implicit context you may have set.)

-Kubernetes also support namespaces - this provides a level of resource isolation within a cluster.
+Kubernetes also supports namespaces - this provides a level of resource isolation within a cluster.
 We currently only use the "default" namespace to run applications, and the "kube-system" namespace to run Kubernetes services like DNS and cluster autoscaling.

 __Example: get all pods in the staging cluster__